DarkMio/RedditRover/README.rst

 Debugging
 ---------
-Bot features are written in Abstract Base Classes.
+Bot features are written in Abstract PluginBase Classes.
 Inherit from it and execute one of the test functions:
 ``test_single_submission(submission_id)``, ``test_single_comment(comment_id)`` or ``__test_single_thing(thing_id)``.
 Other than that, use atomic tests of your features however you please.
 Instantiating a plugin on its own works and supposed to test your features.
 Read into the documentation to get a detailed guide how this bot works and what you bot has to do.